actfong/kenny/README.md

   Started GET "/assets/sh/my_styles.css?body=1" for 10.0.2.2 at 2016-07-12 10:06:49 +0000
   ```

-  You can suppress these messages by setting :suppress_rack_logger to true.
+  You can suppress these messages by setting kenny.suppress_rack_logger to true.
   This setting will not have any effects on the log files that you create separately with the `:logger` option within your specified instrumentation.

 ## Open-to-Implementation approach